Morris L Hallowell IV - Architectural Ironwork

 50-Ton Piranha electro-hydraulic Ironworker bends, shears, notches and punches.
 It shears a 1-inch by 4-inch section of steel, cold.

 Steel layout tables, this one 5 foot x 8 foot with 1 1/2 inch thick top.
+Irrespective of legs and support bracing, the top alone weighs 2455 pounds, making it suitable for use as a broad-topped anvil.
 Electric service feeds to tables under floor.
 Mesh shelving underneath so detritus can fall through to floor for cleanup.

-Tumbler, for removing scale from and polishing small parts.
+Tumbler, for removing scale from and polishing small parts in a rotating media of thousands of small steel punch-slugs and cut-offs.
 Made from an old Propane tank Vacuum removes particulate.

 Sanding, grinding, buffing, finishing & polishing area.

-And, the center, a Uri Hofi - pattern, 275-pound anvil of S7 tool steel and 2 pound, 9oz hammer both made by Tom Clark
+And, the center, a Uri Hofi - pattern, 275-pound anvil of S7 tool steel and 2 pound, 9oz hammer both made by the late Tom Clark.

 View from the studio.